 Statistics and key figuresSee our reports

-Top merchant fleets of the world by market value in bill.
-USD by segments as of 2016
+Top 10 merchant fleets of the world by market value in bill.
+USD by segments as of 2018

-Norwegian-controlled fleet by number of ships
+Norwegian-controlled foreign-going fleet by number of ships

-Norwegian-controlled foreign-going fleet composition as of 1 July 2017, by number of ships
+Norwegian-controlled foreign-going fleet composition as of 1 January 2019, by number of ships

 The deep sea fleet include car carriers, tankers, dry bulk, LNG, chemical, container and general cargo, among others.
 Members of the Norwegian Shipowners’ Association control more than 600 ships in the deep sea segment.
 The ships make nearly 30,000 port calls around the world each year.

 The short sea segment transports passengers and all types of freight along the coast of Norway, and to and from European ports.
 Seaborne transport is an important part of the transportation system, and 40 per cent of European domestic transport goes by ship.
 Members of the Norwegian Shipowners’ Association control around 130 short sea ships.
 The industry contributes to efficient logistical and transportation solutions.